a-vaan/startup/notes.md

 ### **NPM**: **Node Package Manager**
 - **What it is**: A package manager for JavaScript that helps developers share and manage libraries, dependencies, and tools for Node.js projects.
+- The code `npm install ws` does not add template code for websockets to your JavaScript
 - **Key Commands**:
   - `npm install <package>`: Installs a package.
   - `npm start`: Runs the start script defined in `package.json`.